-Vivian Banegas Tabora, sophomore management major from Honduras, was hit by a vehicle outside of Barrett Hall Sunday night.
+Vivian Banegas Tabora, sophomore management major from Honduras, was struck by a vehicle outside of Barret Hall Sunday night.

 Tabora was taken to the hospital after the incident and sustained multiple injuries, but is in stable condition.

-The Abilene Police Department is handling the case and has confirmed the driver was not under the influence on any substances.
+The Abilene Police Department is handling the case and has confirmed the driver was not under the influence of any controlled substances.

-“Any charges applicable to this crash will be pending the investigation which takes months to complete and go through the judicial process,” Abilene Police Department Public Information Coordinator Rick Tomlin said.
+“Any charges applicable to this crash will be pending the investigation which takes months to complete and go through the judicial process,” said Abilene Police Department public information coordinator Rick Tomlin said.

-Tabora, a new member of Delta Theta, is the second student to be hit outside Barrett this semester, prompting students to take action and start a petition.
+Tabora, a new member of Delta Theta, is the second student to be hit outside Barret this semester, prompting students to take action and start a petition.

 “I have been blown away by the response to the petition,” Lovejoy said.

 The petition has not only amassed attention from the student body but also the administration with Dr. Phil Schubert, president of the university, releasing a statement regarding the incident Wednesday.

 “The safety and well-being of students is our top priority,” Schubert said.
 “We share the concerns of those who have called for action after two students were recently struck by cars on our campus.”

 Schubert and university administration have been working with Student Government Association and City of Abilene on how to create safer conditions for students including creating a campaign to spread awareness on how to handle pedestrians crossing the streets around campus.